vraghu1983/udacitypro6/README.md

 We will [ssh key pair](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for cloning the github repo into azure cloud shell

+Since I forgot to take the screenshot of the repo, I created a new one for the review comments and placed it in [here](./screenshots/gitclone.png)

 ** Local Test**.
 Run make all which will install, lint, and test code.
 This enables us to ensure we don't check in broken code to GitHub as it installs, lints, and tests the code in one command.